1975 Interview with Foxfire

 Dennis Henderson (bass and acoustic guitar)

-Edwin Lamarr (electric guitar)
+Edwin Lamarr (guitar)

 Greg “Honeybear” Fors (congas + percussion)